-In this novena to St. Anne we ask for help from our Blessed Mother’s mother!
-St. Anne, the mother of the Blessed Virgin Mary (pictured with Mary above), has long been honored by the faithful, including such illustrative figures in our church as St. Augustine, St. John Damascene, and St. Thomas Aquinas.
+In the novena to St. Anne we ask for help from our Blessed Mother’s mother!
+St. Anne, (pictured above) the mother of the Blessed Virgin Mary, has long been honored by the faithful, including such illustrative figures in our church as St. Augustine, St. John Damascene, and St. Thomas Aquinas.
 Indeed, a renowned religious historian, the Italian cardinal Caesare Baronius, once wrote that “veneration of St. Anne is as ancient as the Church itself.”

 Glorious St. Anne, we think of you as filled with compassion for those who invoke you and with love for those who suffer.
 Heavily laden with the weight of my troubles, I cast myself at your feet and humbly beg of you to take the present affair which I commend to you under your special protection (name it).

 Deign to commend it to your daughter, our Blessed Lady and lay it before the throne of Jesus, so that He may bring it to a happy conclusion.
 Cease not to intercede for me until my request is granted.
 Above all, obtain for me the grace of one day beholding my God face to face.
 With you and Mary and all the saints, may I praise and bless Him for all eternity.
 Amen.
 Good St Anne, mother of her who is our life, our sweetness and our hope, pray for me.